-Additionally, in two recent trials against Mastercraft Boats and Ford Motor Company, he obtained verdicts in the amounts of $31 million for a brain injured client and $65 million for a family who lost their husband and father, both as a result of defective products that, up until the time of the verdict, these companies had denied there was any problem with their product.
-Mr. Dreyer empowered juries to make an informed decision and they ruled the Mastercraft boat defective and Ford Motor Company was hit with a Sacramento County record award of punitive damages for its failure to share information it had about defective tires with its customers.
+Additionally, in two recent trials against MasterCraft Boats and Ford Motor Company, he obtained verdicts in the amounts of $31 million for a brain-injured client and $65 million for a family who lost their husband and father, both as a result of defective products that, up until the time of the verdict, these companies had denied there was any problem with their product.
+Mr. Dreyer empowered juries to make an informed decision.
+They ruled the MasterCraft boat defective, and Ford Motor Company was hit with a Sacramento County record award of punitive damages for its failure to share information it had about defective tires with its customers.

 Recognized for his Unique Approach

 As a result of his work on behalf of his clients, Mr. Dreyer has been recognized by his peers as the Trial Lawyer of the Year for the State of California in 2004 by the American Board of Trial Advocates as well as in 2010 by the Consumer Attorneys of California.
 He has also been recognized by the peer review publication Super Lawyers as one of the "Top Ten Super Lawyers" of Northern California on repeated occasions.
 In 2012, the Daily Journal, the statewide publication for all lawyers who practice in California, recognized Mr. Dreyer as one of the top 100 attorneys in the state.
 He has been featured repeatedly for his work on behalf of his clients in newspaper and magazine articles as well as by the National Law Journal for having received one of the 100 largest verdicts in the United States in 2003, 2009 and 2011.
-He has been featured in California Lawyer, the State Bar of California's monthly publication, as well as receiving a pre-eminent AV rating, the highest possible rating by Martindale-Hubbell since the late 1980's.
+He has been featured in California Lawyer, the State Bar of California's monthly publication, and is AV Preeminent peer-review rated, the highest rating, through Martindale-Hubbell* since the late 1980's.
 He has also been listed in the Best Lawyers in America since the mid-1990's.
-As a result of his experience, Mr. Dreyer has been an invited lecturer in trial practice programs on a wide range of topics from jury selection to closing argument for a myriad of professional organizations including ABOTA, CAOC, and a variety of local trial lawyer chapters throughout the state and has been invited to other states to lecture.
+As a result of his experience, Mr. Dreyer has been an invited lecturer in trial practice programs on a wide range of topics from jury selection to closing argument for a myriad of professional organizations, including ABOTA, CAOC and a variety of local trial lawyer chapters throughout the state, and he has been invited to other states to lecture.